sigurd-dev/bbp2/README.md

 <img src="bbp2pic.png">
 <br>

-Included is rpm made on CentOS 7
+Included is rpm made in CentOS 7.
-It should compile fine in Windows as well
+It should compile fine in Windows as well.